munificent/craftinginterpreters/book/calls-and-functions.md

 That's fine for code inside function bodies, but what about code that isn't?
 The "top level" of a Lox program is also imperative code and we need a chunk to compile that into.
-We can simplify the compiler and VM by placing that top level code inside an implicitly-defined function too.
+We can simplify the compiler and VM by placing that top level code inside an automatically-defined function too.
 That way, the compiler is always within some kind of function body, and the VM always runs code by invoking a function.
-It's as if the entire program lives inside an automatic `main()` function.
+It's as if the entire program is wrapped inside an implicit `main()` function.

 Before we get to user-defined functions, then, let's do the reorganization to support that implicit function.
 It starts with the Compiler struct.
 Instead of